N81 highway

-National Route 81 (N81) is a 34.6 km, east-west primary route which forms part of the Philippine highway network in Cebu connecting the cities and municipalities of Naga, Toledo, Pinamungahan, Aloguinsan and Barili.
-Two roads form the route, namely the Naga−Toledo Road (from Naga to Toledo) and the Uling−Toledo Wharf Road (from Toledo to Uling).
+National Route 81 (N81) is a 71 km, east-west primary route which forms part of the Philippine highway network in Cebu connecting the cities and municipalities of Naga, Toledo, Pinamungahan, Aloguinsan and Barili.

 History

-When the highway routes were assigned in 2014, the segment of Cebu−Toledo Wharf Road from Barangay Lutopan to Poblacion except Toledo Port and Naga−Uling Road was assigned as N81.
-Around 2022, the Toledo–Pinamungahan–Aloguinsan–Mantalongon Road became part of N81 as it was signed as a secondary road (N820).
+The direct predecessors of N81 were Highway 337 from Naga to Toledo, Highway 317 from Pinamungahan to Aloguinsan, and Highway 313 in Barili.
+When the modern highway routes were assigned in 2014, the segment of Cebu−Toledo Wharf Road from Barangay Lutopan to Poblacion except Toledo Port and Naga−Uling Road was assigned as N81.
+Around 2022, the route expanded when the Toledo–Pinamungahan–Aloguinsan–Mantalongon Road became part of N81 as it was signed as a secondary road (N820).

 Route Description

-Toledo to Uling
+Naga to Uling

-N81 begins as the Toledo–Pinamungahan–Aloguinsan–Mantalongon Road in Mantalongon from its junction with the Carcar–Barili Road (N83).
-It becomes the Uling–Toledo Wharf Road when it passes the intersection of Rafols Street/Toledo Wharf Road (N826).
-The route then turns east at its intersection with Toledo–Tabuelan–San Remigio Road (N820) towards the mountainous central portion of Cebu island.
+N81 begins as the Naga–Uling Road in Naga from its junction with the Naga–Uling Road (N8).

-Uling to Naga

-At its intersection with Lutopan Road/Toledo–Tabunok Road (N825), N81 becomes the Naga–Toledo Road.
 The route then makes a junction with the southern terminus of the under-construction Metro Cebu Expressway.
-The route terminates at Natalio Bacalso Avenue (N8) in Naga.
+After reaching Toledo it meets its end in the Cebu–Toledo Wharf Road (N825) in a Y-junction.
+After the junction, N81 is transferred to this road.

+Uling to Toledo Wharf

+After the Naga–Uling Road junction, N81 is assigned to Cebu–Toledo Wharf Road, succeeding its previous route N825.
+The road exits the mountainous part of Toledo and enters its poblacion.
+Cebu–Toledo Wharf Road becomes part of N826 and ends in the port of Toledo and N81 is reassigned.

+Toledo Wharf to Mantalongon

+After Cebu–Toledo Wharf Road becomes a port road designated as N826, the number is assigned to Toledo–Pinamungahan–Aloguinsan–Mantalongon Road.
+It traverses the eponymous towns of Pinamungahan and Aloguinsan, eventually reaching the barangay of Mantalongon in Barili.
+N81 ends there in a three-way junction with the N83 and N830 portions of the Carcar–Barili Road.